SimpleLuke/Task-Quest.io/README.md

 Task-Quest.io(Beta) is inpsired by one of my favorite games, Dragon Quest.
 This project is about increasing productivity by gaming elements.
 This application is built by ReactJS and Tailwind.
+Redux toolkit for stage management.